Back to California

 What This Bill Does

-• Requires gas companies to provide services consistent with the state's greenhouse gas emission reduction mandates and policies promoting building electrification.
+• Requires gas corporations to operate in a manner consistent with the state’s greenhouse gas emission reduction mandates and policies promoting building electrification.

-• Sets rules for large capital investments by gas companies to ensure they align with reducing greenhouse gases.
+• Requires the PUC to review large capital investments by gas corporations and ensure they align with emission reduction targets.

-• Prohibits new natural gas service extensions in residential or mixed-use developments unless the applicant pays all associated costs.
+• Prohibits extending new natural gas service to developments unless the developer pays all costs starting January 1, 2030.

 Who It Names or Affects